swappybizz/almanac/README.md

 [![MongoDB](https://img.shields.io/badge/Database-MongoDB-green?logo=mongodb)](https://www.mongodb.com/)
 [![Clerk](https://img.shields.io/badge/Auth-Clerk-blue?logo=clerk)](https://clerk.com/)

-A sleek, open‑source time‑tracking and PWA (Progressive Web App) built with Next.js, Clerk for authentication, MongoDB for data storage, and rich visualizations for daily, weekly, and monthly logs.
-Export your logs as Excel files with a single click, install on mobile devices, and even generate repair estimates via image processing with OpenAI.
+A sleek, open‑source time‑tracking PWA built with Next.js, Clerk for authentication, MongoDB for data storage, and rich visualizations for daily, weekly, and monthly logs.
+Export your logs as Excel files with a single click, install on mobile devices, and keep track of your time effortlessly.

----
 The app is available on the Apple App Store under the name **TimeDalo**.
 You can also access it directly at [timedalo.store](https://timedalo.store).

 ---